igormironchik/md-pdf/README.md

 complete PDF with all subpages that linked in root file.
 I tried to find such ready tool, but my search was unsuccessful.

-As Markdown is not very strickt there are possible variations on rendering of your files.
-If you will see that this application renders something wrong (possible issue) you are welcome to fill the issue here on GitHub.
-Please send me part of wrong rendered Markdown, what you got (PDF), and what you expected to see (link to something that rendered right in your opinion).

 # Status

 Markdown parser is in active developemnt.
-Regular Markdown syntax is implemented, however some niceties may fail.
+Common Markdown syntax is implemented, however some niceties may fail.
 Rendering is alomost done, however inlines in links is not rendered still, but will be implemented soon.